docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 ### Example deployment via Group Policy

-The following is only an illustrative example.

-There are many ways to deploy the registry key, for example using an MDM solution or with PowerShell scripting.
-The method you choose is dependent on your organizations infrastructure, security policies, and the administrative rights of the end-users.
+The following example outlines how to deploy a registry key to enforce sign-in on Docker Desktop using Group Policy.
+There are multiple ways to deploy this configuration depending on your organization's infrastructure, security policies, and management tools.

 1. Create the registry script.
 Write a script to create the `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Docker\Docker Desktop` key, add the `allowedOrgs` multi-string, and then set the value to your organization’s name.
 2. Within Group Policy, create or edit a Group Policy Objective (GPO) that applies to the machines or users you want to target.
-3. Within the GPO, navigate to **Computer Configuration** > **Preferences** > **Windows Settings** > **Registry**.
+3. Within the GPO, navigate to **Computer Configuration** and select **Preferences**.
+4. Select **Windows Settings** then **Registry**.
-4. Add the registry item.
-Right-click on the **Registry** node, select **New** > **Registry Item**.
+5. To add the registry item, right-click on the **Registry** node, select **New**, and then **Registry Item**.
-5. Configure the new registry item to match the registry script you created, specifying the action as **Update**.
+6. Configure the new registry item to match the registry script you created, specifying the action as **Update**.
 Make sure you input the correct path, value name (`allowedOrgs`), and value data (your organization’s name).
-6. Link the GPO to an Organizational Unit (OU) that contains the machines you want to apply this setting to.
+7. Link the GPO to an Organizational Unit (OU) that contains the machines you want to apply this setting to.
-7. Test the GPO.
-Test the GPO on a small set of machines first to ensure it behaves as expected.
+8. Test the GPO on a small set of machines first to ensure it behaves as expected.
 You can use the `gpupdate /force` command on a test machine to manually refresh its group policy settings and check the registry to confirm the changes.
-8. Once verified, you can proceed with broader deployment.
+9. Once verified, you can proceed with broader deployment.
 Monitor the deployment to ensure the settings are applied correctly across the organization's computers.

 ## plist method (Mac only)

-> [!NOTE]
->
-> The registry key method is available with Docker Desktop version 4.32 and later.
+To enforce sign-in for Docker Desktop on macOS, you can use a `plist` file that defines the required settings.
+The following steps guide you through the process of creating and deploying the necessary `plist` file to enforce this policy:

 1. Create the file `/Library/Application Support/com.docker.docker/desktop.plist`.
 2. Open `desktop.plist` in a text editor and add the following content, where `myorg` is replaced with your organization’s name all lowercase: